2022 Portuguese legislative election

-CHEGA finished in third place, winning 12 seats and 7.2 percent of the vote.
+Chega finished in third place, winning 12 seats and 7.2 percent of the vote.
 The Liberal Initiative (IL) finished in fourth place, winning 8 seats and 4.9 percent of the vote.
-Both parties experienced a surge of voters and made gains this election, though CHEGA received 100,000 fewer votes than its leader had received in the previous year's presidential election, an election in which turnout was lower.
+Both parties experienced a surge of voters and made gains this election, though Chega received 100,000 fewer votes than its leader had received in the previous year's presidential election, an election in which turnout was lower.

-The BE and CDU both suffered significant losses, being surpassed by the IL and CHEGA.
+Both BE and CDU suffered significant losses, being surpassed by the IL and Chega.
 Their rejection of the 2022 budget was considered to be a factor in losing votes and seats, along with tactical voting.
 The BE won 5 seats and 4.4 percent of the vote.
 CDU won 6 seats and 4.3 percent of the vote, while losing seats in Évora and Santarém districts.
 The Ecologist Party "The Greens" (PEV) lost all their seats for the first time.

 The CDS – People's Party (CDS–PP) lost all their seats for the first time, receiving 1.6 percent of the vote.
 Party leader Francisco Rodrigues dos Santos announced his resignation.
 People Animals Nature (PAN) suffered losses as well, winning 1 seat and 1.6 percent of the vote, 3 fewer seats than in the previous election.
 LIVRE won 1 seat and received 1.3 percent of the vote, holding on to the single seat they won in the previous election, with party leader Rui Tavares being elected in Lisbon.

-The voter turnout grew, compared with the previous election, with 51.5 percent of registered voters casting a ballot, despite the COVID-19 pandemic in Portugal.
+Voter turnout grew, compared with the previous election, with 51.5 percent of registered voters casting a ballot, despite the COVID-19 pandemic in Portugal.

 After controversies and accusations because of the counting of overseas ballots, the Constitutional Court forced the repetition of the election in the Europe constituency, which elects two MPs.
 Therefore, the swearing in of the new Parliament and Government was delayed by a month and a half.
 The rerun of the election in the overseas constituency of Europe occurred, for in person voting, on 12 and 13 March 2022, and postal ballots were received until 23 March 2022.
 The final, certified results of the election were published in the official journal, Diário da República, on 26 March 2022.

 Background

+After winning the October 2019 legislative election with 36% of the votes, more than 8 percentage points ahead of the PSD, the Socialists decided to not renew the 2015 "Geringonça" (Contraption) deal with the Left Bloc and the Communist Party, opting to govern through a case-by-case approach between the left-wing and right-wing opposition parties.
+This option, exacerbated by the impact of the COVID-19 pandemic outbreak, increased political instability, despite a robust post-pandemic economic recovery.
+During Costa's second minority government term, the PS lost the regional government of the Azores, and also suffered losses in the 2021 local elections, especially in Lisbon.